Personnel

 Facilities

-The International Center for Lightning Research and Testing (ICLRT) at Camp Blanding, Florida
+The International Center for Lightning Research and Testing at Camp Blanding (ICLRT-CB), Florida

 Back to Top

-In March 1996, University of Florida constructed the five-story New Engineering Building (NEB), on the roof of which is the Lightning Observatory, which includes a glass cupola providing over an 180 degree unobstructed view of the horizon.
-Lightning electric & magnetic field antennas, as well various optical equipment, has been installed on the roofs of the NEB and Benton Hall.
-The Observatory is used for studying the various physical processes in natural lightning via optical and electric and magnetic field measurements in conjunction with locations of the ground strike points and other information obtained from the National Lightning Detection Network (NLDN).
+In March 1996, University of Florida constructed the five-story New Engineering Building (NEB), on the roof of which is the Lightning Observatory, which includes a glass cupola providing over a 180-degree unobstructed view of the horizon.
+The ICLRT-LOG has been in continious operation since 2004.
+Electric and magnetic field antennas, an x-ray detector, HF and VHF systems, as well as various high-speed visible-range and infrared video cameras and other optical instruments, have been installed at ICLRT-LOG.
+The Observatory is linked to the Camp Blanding facility by a dedicated phone line and is used for studying the various physical processes in natural and triggered lightning.
+More information about ICLRT-LOG and on the results of various experiments are found in the publications listed in the Publications Section below.

 Back to Top